-With one of the largest economies and the second largest population in the world alongside a rising middle class, there is ample trade and investment opportunity in India.
-British Columbia and India maintain diverse economic relations, strengthened through conversations surrounding a Foreign Investment Promotion Agreement (FIPA) and a Comprehensive Economic Partnership Agreement (CEPA) between the two countries.
+With one of the largest economies and the largest population in the world alongside a rising middle class, there are significant trade and investment opportunities in India.
+India’s market specializes in IT services with a skilled and English-speaking workforce.

 Monetary figures are in USD